cc65/cc65/Contributing.md

 # Roadmap / TODOs / open Ends

+## Documentation

+* the printf family of function does not completely implement all printf modifiers and does not behave as expected in some cases - all this should be documented in detail

 ## Test suite

 * specific tests to check the optimizer (rather than the codegenerator) are needed.